donZappo/Battletech-Revised-Release-Version/CustomAmmoCategories/README.txt

 								  result = 1.0 + (6-10)*0.1 = 0.6
 								  GunneryJammingBase if ommited in weapon def., ammo def. and mode def. assumed as 5.
   "DisableClustering": true/false - if true ProjectilesPerShot > 1 will affect only visual nor damage.
 If omitted consider as true.
-  (not used any more)"NotUseInMelee": true, - if true even AntiPersonel weapon type will not fire on melee attack, AI aware.
+  "NotUseInMelee": true, - if true even AntiPersonel weapon type will not fire on melee attack, AI aware.
   "AlternateDamageCalc": false, - if true alternate damage calc formula will be implemented
                               DamagePerShot = (damage from weaponDef + (damage from ammo) + (damage from mode)*(damage multiplayer from ammo)*(damage multiplayer from mode)*(damage with effects)/(damage from weaponDef)
   "AlternateHeatDamageCalc": false, - same as  AlternateDamageCalc but for heat